 The global plastic waste crisis is massive and complex, and we know that pollution is choking our planet—polluting the air, water, and soil both people and wildlife need to survive.
 But there’s a lot we don’t know about the scope and scale of the crisis, including the best way to go about solving it.
 What we do know is that we need everyone to shut off the tap of plastic leaking into nature—and business has a critical role to play.
 In fact, as few as 100 companies have the potential to prevent roughly 50 million metric tons of the world’s plastic waste by 2030.

 We launched our corporate activation hub ReSource: Plastic in 2019 to tap into this incredible potential through science and collaboration.
 The ReSource Footprint Tracker is at the core overcoming the significant limitations and seizing this opportunity.
 The Tracker is an innovative tool to measure ReSource member companies’ progress on plastic waste mitigation and take these data-driven insights to inform how companies can maximize and multiply their impact.

 Importantly, the ReSource Footprint Tracker fills a critical measurement and reporting gap—providing both a common language and common set of metrics—so that companies across various sectors can more clearly identify shared challenges and new, collaborative opportunities.
 This can help take individual corporate commitments to a global scale through meaningful, measurable actions that transform the broken plastic systems.

-Beyond the formality of showing our work behind ReSource: Plastic's signature measurement tool, we're excited about the release of the ReSource Footprint Tracker methodology because we want it to be accessible to any company seeking to harness the latest science to improve the way they take on plastic waste.
+Beyond the formality of showing our work behind ReSource: Plastic's signature measurement tool, we're excited about the release of the latest ReSource Footprint Tracker methodology because we want it to be accessible to any company seeking to harness the latest science to improve the way they take on plastic waste.
 Additionally, by outlining the continued data gaps in plastic use and waste around the world, we hope this methodology strengthens our call to action for better and more data.